-In order to reassure you that making a compensation claim for bullying at work can be worthwhile we would like to share a case study with you:
+In order to reassure you that making a bullying at work compensation claim can be worthwhile, we would like to share a case study with you:

-If you have experienced bullying at work and you have successfully made a claim within the personal injury claims time limit then you may be able to receive compensation for the following types of damages:
+If you experienced bullying at work and have successfully made a bullying claim within the personal injury claims time limit, you may be able to receive compensation for the following types of damages:

 - Medical expenses.
 If you have been subject to any out-of-pocket medical expenses as a result of the bullying then you can claim these back, assuming you keep all records and receipts.
 This may include counselling sessions or other types of therapy to help you recover from your symptoms.